provinzio/CoinTaxman/README.md

 ### Usage

-1. Adjust `src/config.py` to your liking
+1. Adjust `src/config.ini` to your liking
-2. Add account statements from supported exchanges in `account_statements/`
+2. Add all your account statements in `account_statements/`
 2. Run `python "src/main.py"`

+If not all your exchanges are supported, you can not (directly) calculate your taxes with this tool.

 Have a look at our [Wiki](https://github.com/provinzio/CoinTaxman/wiki) for more information on how to obtain the account statement for your exchange.